Unless the context specifically indicates otherwise, the meaning of words or terms used in these regulations shall be as follows:

 “Off site” means that area which lies outside the peripheral boundary of a subdivided area, a developed area or an area being developed.

-“Off-site facilities” means facilities under the ultimate control of the district including but not limited to water pipelines, reservoirs, pumping stations, fire hydrants, valves, connections, supply interties, treatment facilities, and other appurtenances and property up to the point of connection with the on-site facilities.
+“Off-site facilities” means facilities under the ultimate control of CVWD including but not limited to sewer pipelines, lift stations, maintenance and inspection facilities, valves, connections, treatment facilities, and other appurtenances and property up to the point of connection with the on-site facilities.

-“On-site facilities” means facilities under the ultimate control of the district including but not limited to water pipelines, reservoirs, pumping stations, fire hydrants, valves, connections, supply interties, treatment facilities, and other appurtenances and property located within a subdivision or tract.
+“On-site facilities” means facilities under the ultimate control of CVWD including but not limited to sewer pipelines, lift stations, maintenance and inspection facilities, valves, connections, treatment facilities, and other appurtenances and property located within a subdivision or tract.

 “Parcel” generally refers to a piece of land that cannot be designated by a lot number.

-“Permit” means an official document or certificate issued by the authority having jurisdiction which authorizes the performance of a specified activity.
+“Permit” means an official document or certificate issued by the authority having jurisdiction which authorizes the performance of a specified activity, subject to conditions therein set forth or referenced.

 “Person” means any individual, firm, company, corporation, association, political subdivision, city, county, district, the state of California, or the United States of America or any department or agency of any thereof.
 The singular in each case shall include the plural.

-“Property” means any property, including any lot, parcel, premises, dwelling unit or building unit or portion thereof, that is the subject of a request for service or to which service is being rendered.
+“Property” means any property, including any lot, parcel, premises, dwelling unit or portion thereof that is the subject of a request for service or to which service is being rendered.

 “Property owner” or “owner” means any person, agent, firm or corporation having legal or equitable interest in the property.